June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 ### Statistical Testing

 What would we expect from a uniform proportional distribution?
-A [Chi Square](https://www.youtube.com/watch?v=2QeDRsxSF9M) test can be used to check if the observed number of police killings by racial group is significantly different than what would be expect if the PKR were equal between racial groups.
-Here is an example for the country as a whole.

-There were 579 police killings in Canada between January 2000 and December 2020, meaning the police killing rate was: 0.78 per million residents per year.
 * If Systemic Racism did not exist in Canada, as the RCMP commissioner Brenda Lucki claimed ...
-This rate would apply to each demographic group.
-We can get the expected distribution by multiplying the population of each demographic group by the average PKR and the record length (21 years).
+The National PIDR would apply to each demographic group.
 * The Chi Square test, will compare the expected and observed distribution to see if the deviations in the observed killings are beyond what would be randomly expected.
 * The test is significant to p < 0.0001, meaning there is **VERY STRONG** evidence showing that there are systemic racial biases in police killings.

 |                         |   Total Population (Millions) |   Expected Distribtuion |   Observed Distribution |